aeonSolutions/AeonLabs-HomeAutomation-Smart-DSMR-5-Power-Meter/README.md

 | [<img src="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/mailing-list_orig.png" alt="" width="80">](https://www.tindie.com/stores/aeonlabs/) | You can fill in your [email here (Google form)](https://docs.google.com/forms/d/e/1FAIpQLScErMgQYRdA-umvCjvTPPrCO7Lg1QYowTxb7vfa8cTfrcPEAA/viewform?usp=pp_url) and I'll send a reminder when a new PCB prototype is made available here or a new revision for an existing PCB.
 Stay tuned! |
 |-------------|------|

+### Legend
+🟢 **Hardware or firmware fully tested and working** <br>
+A green circle means the hardware electronics or the firmware programming code was fully tested, each of its functionalities and capabilities.
+And it can be installed in a vehicle.
+Keep in mind this does not mean errors won't happen.
+As in everything related to electronics and software, there are revisions and updates.
+This open hardware is no different.

+🟡 **Hardware or firmware not tested.
+Working capability is unknown, it may work or not.** <br>
+A yellow circle means the hardware electronics or the firmware programming code was not fully tested, each of its functionalities and capabilities.
+This does not mean it not working , it simply means testing is needed before giving a green circle of approval.

+🔴 **Hardware or firmware fully tested but not working.** <br>
+A red circle means the hardware electronics or the firmware programming code was fully tested, and found some kind of critical error or fault.
+This means the electronics or firmware code cannot be used in a vehicle.

+⌛ **Hardware Design / firmware programming not started.** <br>
+The hour glass means the hardware electronics or the firmware programming hasn't started.
+Most likely because is waiting for the necessary test components needed for reverse engineering and also engineering of the new open solution.

+🆕 **New updated contents** <br>
+The new icon means the link next to it was recently updated with new contents

+💬  **Comments on the Discussion page** <br>
+The comments icon means there are usefeul and even new comments on the [discussions page](https://github.com/aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/discussions) important for what you are seeing or reading.

 <br />
 <br />